SNIC: Synthesized Noisy Images using Calibration: Related Work

 \section{Related Work}

-In this section, we will discuss the principal ways in which noise models and datasets are created to train machine learning denoising models.
-While learning-based noise generation methods exist {[}2{]}, this paper focuses on physics-based statistical approaches for dataset creation, and we do not discuss denoising models in depth, of which there are many.
+This section discusses the principal ways in which noise models and datasets are created to train machine learning denoising models.
+While learning-based noise generation methods exist \cite{Noise_Flow}, this paper focuses on physics-based statistical approaches for dataset creation, and we do not discuss denoising models in depth.